DoTheEvo/selfhosted-apps-docker/minecraft/readme.md

 No need.<br>
 There is no website managment.
 There is no accessing it through port 80 or 443.<br>
 Just clients connecting through port 25565 and that does not go through reverse proxy.<br>
-But you **must forwarded 25565** on your firewall to your docker host.
+But you **must forward port 25565** on your firewall to your docker host.

 # Plugins